 - Students who want full access to Learning Ally's services (e.g., ordering books for personal interest) can apply for an individual membership by contacting the company directly.

-Take a look at the request for textbooks and required readings in alternate formats to thoroughly understand your responsibilities and the responsibilities of the Office of Disability and Access Services in serving you.
+Take a look at the request for textbooks and required readings in alternate formats to thoroughly understand your responsibilities and the responsibilities of Disability and Access Services in serving you.
 Don't worry about printing these out or signing them; we'll take care of that together when we meet with you.